challyed/comp120-echalumeau/notuber/README.md

 Identify what aspects of the work have been correctly implemented and what have not.
+At the end of the day couldnt figure out how ro properly manage functions.
+The part that doesnt work is the calling on the car name and miles.
 Identify anyone with whom you have collaborated or discussed the lab. curl --data "username=uVnnFbz7&lat=0&lng=0" https://jordan-marsh.herokuapp.com/rides https://medium.com/risan/track-users-location-and-display-it-on-google-maps-41d1f850786e